-I am teaching this course with fellow instructor and Database expert Samarendra Hedaoo.
-Catch him on Slack and Piazza!
+I am teaching this course with fellow instructor Hanna Scott!
+Catch her on Slack and Piazza!

 Student Evaluation of Courses

 The online Student Evaluation of Teaching system opens to students during the week before finals and closes the Monday following the end of finals.
 Students receive notification, instructions and the link through their ONID.
 They may also log into the system via Online Services.
 Course evaluation results are extremely important and used to help improve courses and the online learning experience for future students.
 Responses are anonymous (unless a student chooses to "sign" their comments, agreeing to relinquish anonymity) and unavailable to instructors until after grades have been posted.
 The results of scaled questions and signed comments go to both the instructor and their unit head/supervisor.
 Anonymous (unsigned) comments go to the instructor only.